Save some space without sacrificing performance or looks with the best compact PC cases we've tested.

 Here are the best cases for custom PC builds.
-Our recommendations factor in cooling and noise, and many sell for less than $100 (£100, $150 AU).
+Our recommendations come from our tests of cooling and noise.

 The cons of building a PC in the MetalFish Y2 Fish Tank Chassis were exacerbated by the testing taking place in a part of the world prone to earthquakes.

 The Fractal Design Ridge is a unique and slim ITX case, but its design limits CPU cooling performance.